kurtiepie/k8s_in_mem_lab/README.md

 ```
 ## Step 2: Enumerating our envioment

-By checking the envoroment variables we can deduce that we are in a Kubernetes enviorment.
+By checking the environment variables we can deduce that we are in a Kubernetes environment.
 ```bash
 $ env
 KUBERNETES_PORT_443_TCP_PROTO=tcp